The Workshop

 Fenris DeWolfe

-Fenris hammers, weaves, and finishes every metal piece.
-A Norse historian specializing in Norse gender studies, his work is informed by a deep love of the period — what he calls "archeology-grade" jewelry: pieces struck to look as though they'd been unearthed at a settlement dig.
+Fenris hammers, weaves, sand casts, and finishes every metal piece.
+He also carves the dies his pendants are cast from.
+A Norse historian specializing in Norse gender studies, his work is informed by a deep love of the period, what he calls "archeology grade" jewelry: pieces struck and cast to look as though they'd been unearthed at a settlement dig.

 The roads to the bench have been winding: Navy veteran, Union film-industry set decorator, country-music morning-show radio host, graphic artist, voice actor, ten years in marketing as a creative producer/director, and an Irish folk singer on the side.
 He brings all of it to the forge.